-Waste reduction mitigates the need to extract virgin materials from the earth, and reduces waste flow to incinerators and landfills which produce greenhouse gas emissions, can contaminate air and water, and tend to have disproportionate negative impacts on low-income communities.
+Waste reduction mitigates the need to extract virgin materials from the earth and reduces waste flow to incinerators and landfills that produce greenhouse gas emissions, can contaminate air and water and tend to have disproportionate negative impacts on low-income communities.
 Source reduction and waste diversion also save institutions costly landfill and hauling costs.
 In addition, waste reduction campaigns can engage the entire campus community in contributing to tangible sustainability goals.

 University of Vermont Eco-Reps go into the details of food waste collection.
-There's a surprising amount of liquid getting thrown away.
 Photo credit: Brian Perkins